bevyengine/bevy-website/release-content/0.15/release-notes/15281_Add_core_and_alloc_over_std_Lints.md

 support due to non-disclosure agreements and platform specifics.
 Adding `no_std` support to Bevy will make it easier for commercial teams developing for these platforms to get started and stay up to date.

-Beyond just the current generation of consoles, there is a vibrant community of embedded and retro enthusiasts developing for platforms that may never support the standard library.
+Beyond the commercially-relevant modern consoles, there is a vibrant community of embedded and retro enthusiasts developing for platforms that may never support the standard library.
 Crates such as [`agb`](https://crates.io/crates/agb) and [`psx`](https://crates.io/crates/psx) provide support for developing games on the GameBoy Advance and PlayStation One respectively.